Experiential learning outside the classroom is necessary

 Selingo admits that economic disparities in the country make it difficult for middle class learners to attend highly selective schools.
 “The transformative power of college still exists today for those able to find the right fit and afford ever increasing tuition prices.”
 Jeff also points out that experiential learning outside the classroom is necessary and learners must supplement textbook curriculum with community service, research projects and world travel.
 He urges us as a nation to make sure we aren’t creating a two-tiered higher education system in this country where there is unequal access to quality learning experiences.

-Jeffrey Selingo is writing a book that will be released May 7th titled College (Un)Bound: The Future of Higher Education and What It Means for Students.
+Jeff Selingo wrote a book titled College (Un)Bound: The Future of Higher Education and What It Means for Students.

 I believe discussions on the assumed and actual role of higher education institutions is a great place to start when developing solutions for transforming the accessibility of education.
 When learners understand how to seek out valuable experiences and discover how to organically build learning communities and networks, students are much more likely to become independent thinkers and lifelong learners.